 Error codes

-Oh shit… Not this please.
-I don’t want to get down to this, lets skip it.
+Oh no… Not this, please.
+I don’t want to get into this, let’s skip it.

 Functional style